Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Introduction

-\textbf{Zeroth-Order Optimization.} The zeroth-order optimization problem has been studied in the convex and non-convex optimization literature for more than a decade~\citep{Ghadimi13ZOSGD,nesterov17zosgd}, where the stochastic gradient descent algorithm with two-point gradient estimator is most widely used.
+\textbf{Zeroth-Order Optimization and Evolutionary Strategies.} The zeroth-order optimization problem has been studied in the convex and non-convex optimization literature for more than a decade~\citep{Ghadimi13ZOSGD,nesterov17zosgd}, where the stochastic gradient descent algorithm with two-point gradient estimator is most widely used.
 The convergence rate in smooth functions is first studied in~\citep{Ghadimi13ZOSGD} in both convex and non-convex settings.
 In the convex setting, the algorithm finds the optimal point while in the non-convex setting, the algorithm finds a stationary point.
 The rate of convergence for non-convex functions is improved in~\citet{nesterov17zosgd}.
 Variants of stochastic gradient descent such as variance reduction techniques~\citep{liu18ZOSVRG} and ADMM~\citep{liu18ZOADMM,Gao18ZOSGDsmoothing} have also been studied in the zeroth-order literature.~\citep{cai21zobcd} extends the zeroth-order method to blocked coordinate descent for computational efficiency and~\citet{liu18zosignsgd} extends the method to analyze a signed version of SGD which is more memory efficient in federated settings since each element of the gradient takes only one bit.
-Recently, the zeroth-order optimization technique has been proposed in optimizing LLMs~\citep{Malladi23ZOLLM,zhang2024ZOLLM}, but they only implement it in the procedure of policy optimization from the reward network to avoid the heavy memory burden in back-propagation.
-Our work is different in that we view human feedback as a natural source of zeroth-order information and apply the method directly from human preference.
+In recent years, the study of evolutionary strategies~\citep{rechenberg1973evolution} brought zeroth-order optimization methods to optimize RL agents, which has achieved empirical success as a scalable alternative to classic RL algorithms such as Q-learning or policy gradient~\citep{salimans2017evolution, conti2018evolution}.
+This strategy has also been applied in preference-based RL as well~\citep{busa14PbRLevolution,akrour11PbRLevolution}.
+However, the theoretical guarantees and provable algorithms remain under-explored.
+The zeroth-order optimization technique has been proposed in optimizing LLMs~\citep{Malladi23ZOLLM,zhang2024ZOLLM}, but they only implement it in the procedure of policy optimization from the reward network to avoid the heavy memory burden in back-propagation.
+In their studied problem, the loss function can be explicitly estimated or calculated, and thus can be queried to construct the zeroth-order gradient, which is more similar to classic evolutionary strategies.
+Our work is different in that the loss function, i.e., the value function, cannot be directly queried without reward feedback, so the zeroth-order algorithms cannot be directly used.
+However, we view human feedback as a natural source of zeroth-order information and apply the method directly from human preference.